-Crunchy, baked chicken flautas made with your favorite brown ale.
+Crunchy, baked chicken and spinach flautas made with your favorite brown ale.
+Serve these with guacamole, salsa and homemade sour cream.

 - 2 boneless, skinless chicken breasts